 Educator & Trainer - Matt has journeyed with indigenous communities in implementing decolonial violence prevention mentoring programming for men and young boys (Compass Toolkit) across the state of Alaska.
 He also is an educator in the Peacebuilding Program, Sociology Program, Business & Leadership Masters Program, and the Center for Justice and Peacebuilding at Eastern Mennonite University.

 Leadership Coaching - He is the Program Director for the Masters of Arts in Transformational Leadership at the Center for Justice and Peacebuilding at Eastern Mennonite University.
-His coaching is rooted in a whole human well-being approach to leadership that incorporates skills & values alignment with the latest trauma/resilience, neuroscience, and leadership research.
+His coaching is rooted in a whole human well-being approach to leadership that incorporates purpose, skills, habits & values alignment with the latest trauma/resilience, neuroscience, and leadership research.

 Trauma/Resilience Trainer - Matt specializes in accompanying communities and organizations to become trauma-informed and resilient.
 He initiated a community process in Ketchikan, Alaska for non-profit organizations, for-profits organizations, tribal organizations, social service organizations, and healthcare organizations to be trained in the individual, organizational, and community responses to traumagenic events and to develop resilient practices across all sectors of the community.
 Trauma trainings focused on neuroscience, acute, chronic, collective, and intergenerational trauma.
 Matt was recently interviewed by Peacebuilder Podcast.
 Take a moment to listen to his journey and work in trauma-informed pedagogies for higher education.

 Star Wars Fan - Matt grew up watching the Star Wars movies, playing with the action figures, and dreaming of becoming a Jedi.
 We can all bring balance to the force if we embrace the light and dark inside each of us. #maytheforcebewithyou